mikelemilia/ped-conformational-analysis/README.md

 The project is structured in three main folders: `data`, `output` and `src`.

-Specifically, `data` contains all the input files related to the PED that we intend to analyze in .pdb (or .ent) format.
+Specifically, `data` contains all the input files related to the PED that we intend to analyze in .pdb format.
 In addition, there are two sub-folders, `model-features` and `ped-features` which are used to better organize the partial results (features file) produced by both project task.